jinyoungjo/academic-kickstart/content/talk/FECS2023/index.md

 ---
 # Documentation: https://sourcethemes.com/academic/docs/managing-content/

 title: "Jo, J., & Choi, S. (2023).
 Analysis of plagiarism via ChatGPT on domain-specific exams.
-Talk to be presented at the 19th International Conference on Frontiers in Education: Computer Science and Computer Engineering, July 2023."
+Talk presented at the 19th International Conference on Frontiers in Education: Computer Science and Computer Engineering, July 2023."
 event: "The 19th International Conference on Frontiers in Education: Computer Science and Computer Engineering"
 event_url:
 location: